 Top six (6) players who start first game cannot play in the second game.
 If a team has less than 12 players, the school must designate their weakest starter(s) who can play in the second game.
+If one of your starters is pulled for behavioral reasons (or whatever), they should still be playing with the starting team only.

-J. Official coin toss to be done before official warm ups begin.
+I. Official coin toss to be done before official warm ups begin.